ReloPush: Multi-object Rearrangement in Confined Spaces with a Nonholonomic Mobile Robot Pusher: ReloPush: Nonprehensile Multi-object Rearrangement

 \subsection{System Overview}

-Given a workspace $\mathcal{W}$, an initial robot pose $p^s$, and a set of objects that need to be reconfigured from their starting poses $O^s$ to their goal poses $O^g$, our system finds a sequence of rearrangements in a greedy manner.
-It first constructs a rearrangement graph (PT-graph) that accounts for robot kinematics, push stability, and workspace boundary constraints (\secref{sec:graph}, \secref{sec:prerelocation}, \secref{sec:blocking}).
-Using a search-based planner, the graph is searched for a collision-free object rearrangement requiring a path of lowest cost.
-If such a rearrangement is found, the graph is updated to mark the rearranged object as an obstacle, and the planner is invoked again to find the next rearrangement of lowest cost.
-If the rearrangement with the lowest cost is found infeasible (i.e., fails to find a motion to approach the object to push), it replans with next rearrangement candidate that has the next lowest cost.
+Given a workspace $\mathcal{W}$, an initial robot pose $p_s$, and a set of objects that need to be reconfigured from their starting poses $O^s$ to their goal poses $O^g$, ReloPush finds a sequence of rearrangements in a greedy fashion.
+It first constructs a rearrangement graph (PT-graph) that accounts for robot kinematics, push stability, and workspace boundary constraints.
+Using graph search, ReloPush searches for the collision-free object rearrangement path of lowest cost.
+If such a path is found, the graph is updated to mark the rearranged object as an obstacle, and the planner is invoked again to find the next rearrangement of lowest cost.
+If the path found passes through a blocking object, ReloPush displaces that object out of the way first.
+If the path violates the workspace boundary, ReloPush displaces the object to be pushed until the path to its goal meets the boundary constraint.
+If the path is infeasible (i.e., fails to find a motion to approach the object to push), it replans with next rearrangement candidate that has the next lowest cost.
 This process is repeated until a full rearrangement sequence for all objects is found.
+An overview of our architecture is shown in~\figref{fig:architecture}.